U.S. women's soccer team files gender discrimination suit against its own federation

 Breaking News Emails

-The 28 plaintiffs, who include stars like Carli Lloyd, Megan Rapinoe and Alex Morgan but also reserve players, are asking this to be a class-action complaint, so past players can join.
+The 28 plaintiffs, who not only include stars such as Carli Lloyd, Megan Rapinoe and Alex Morgan but also reserve players, are seeking class-action status so that past players can join.

 In the lawsuit, the players said “institutionalized gender discrimination” is reflected in their pay, medical treatment, travel arrangements and overall workload.

-The lawsuit claims mirror similar accusations made in an Equal Employment Opportunity Commission complaint filed by five players in 2016 — lawsuit plaintiffs Lloyd, Morgan, Rapinoe, Becky Sauerbrunn and former player Hope Solo.
+The claims in the lawsuit, filed on International Women's Day, mirror similar accusations made in an Equal Employment Opportunity Commission complaint filed by five players in 2016 — Lloyd, Morgan, Rapinoe, Becky Sauerbrunn and former player Hope Solo.

 The U.S. women's soccer team is an international powerhouse, having won three of the seven all-time Women's World Cup titles, including the last one played in 2015.
-The United States has won gold four times in the six Olympic Games where women's soccer has been played.
+The United States has won gold four times in the six Olympic Games in which women's soccer has been played.

 That stands in stark contrast to the men's national team, which took third place in the first World Cup played in 1930 — and hasn't come close since.
 The Americans didn't qualify for the 2018 World Cup in Russia.